How to Create an App in Lega

 As a Creator, you have the ability to create an app to use yourself or share with others.
 There are several ways to create an app.
 The following is meant to serve as a guide in your app-building journey.

-Easily create an app from scratch, an import, or a template!
+Easily create an app from scratch, use a template or Ask Lega for help!
 You submit prompts, gauge responses, and edit your settings accordingly right from within the app creation experience.
 Share the final app with individual users or groups in the upper right hand corner.

-Go to the Lega Lab and choose the Create a new app tile at the top of the page.
+Go to the Lega Lab and choose Build from scratch from the tile on the right side of the page.

 - First you'll give your new app a name and description.
 This is what appears to the end user in the app's tile in the App Library, so be sure to be clear about what the app is/does.